 A tagging study has been undertaken in Division 58.5.2 since the start of the commercial fishery in 1998.

-To date, 76712 D. eleginoides have been tagged and released (7114 have been recaptured, 12871 of which were released in this area; Table 8).
+To date, 82054 D. eleginoides have been tagged and released (14436 have been recaptured; Table 8).

 Table 8.
 Recent numbers of Dissostichus eleginoides tagged and recaptured in the area for each fishing Season.